ThreeMammals/Ocelot/docs/features/tracing.rst

 ---------

 Ocelot providers tracing functionality from the excellent `Butterfly <https://github.com/liuhaoyang/butterfly>`_ project.
-The code for the Ocelot integration can be found `here <https://github.com/ThreeMammals/Ocelot.Tracing.Butterfly>`_.
+The code for the Ocelot integration can be found in `Ocelot.Tracing.Butterfly <https://github.com/ThreeMammals/Ocelot/tree/main/src/Ocelot.Tracing.Butterfly>`_ project.

 In order to use the tracing please read the `Butterfly <https://github.com/liuhaoyang/butterfly>`_ documentation.